All Episodes

 And so if you don't have a growing population, you have a basic arithmetic problem.

-Uh and the best way to have that growing population is to have it naturally, is to have people having two, three uh or four kids, and you can do it.
+And the best way to have that growing population is to have it naturally, is to have people having two, three or four kids.

-And if you don't have that, and you attempt to do it through mass immigration, mass unskilled immigration, then you wind up with the problem that Europe has right now, Germany has right now, Sweden has right now,
+And if you don't have that, and you attempt to do it through mass immigration, mass unskilled immigration, then you wind up with the problem that Europe has right now, Germany has right now, Sweden has right now, Italy has right now, France has right now, Belgium has right now.

-Italy has right now, France has right now, Belgium has right now, uh, where they uh are basically transforming the nature of their society in ways that will ensure that present middle day, middle aged Germans, French, Belgians, Italians, Swedes, Danes will end their lives in a wholly transformed society.
+where they are basically transforming the nature of their society in ways that will ensure that present middle-day, middle-aged Germans, French, Belgians, Italians, Swedes, Danes will end their lives in a wholly transformed society.

-And that's what uh the Americans are not at the same stage as the Germans, the Italians, the French, the Belgians.
+And that's what the Americans are not at the same stage as the Germans, the Italians, the French, the Belgians.

 And it is interesting to me, it is interesting to me, as I mentioned at the top of the show, that when people were discussing the priorities of the incoming administration and the undivided government, Republican White House, Republican Senate,

-And the question is whether President Trump is going to follow through and uh fulfill his promise uh to uh restore the integrity of a nation's borders, because there is no such thing as a nation without borders.
+And the question is whether President Trump is going to follow through and fulfill his promise to restore the integrity of a nation's borders.

-The team also asked about the department's capacity for expanding immigrant detention and about an aerial surveillance program that was scaled back by the Obama administration but remains popular with immigration hardliners.
+The team also asked about the department's capacity for expanding immigrant detention and about an aerial surveillance program that was scaled back by the Obama administration, but remains popular with immigration hardliners.

 And it asked whether federal workers have altered biographic information kept by the department about immigrants out of concern for their civil liberties.

-Uh by the way, when this is a Reuters report, so they say immigrants, what they mean is illegal immigrants.
+By the way, when this is a Reuters report, so they say immigrants.

 What they mean is people who broke into the country.

-Trump, it's his signature issue, uh, and if he abandons his signature issue, he'd be finished with his base, which is one reason why I won't uh I don't believe he has uh he is going to abandon it.
+And if he abandons his signature issue, he'd be finished with his base, which is one reason why I don't believe he is going to abandon And these questions suggest he's serious about it.

-Uh Brexit, the new Italian prime minister, uh the inability of Francois Hollande in uh Paris even to run for re-election, what they all have in common is that uh is that whether you're American, whether you're British, whether you're Italian, whether you're French, whether you're Germany, you'd like to live in America, Britain, France, Italy, Germany.
+All the great pushbacks of the last couple of years, Brexit, the new Italian prime minister, the inability of François Hollande in Paris even to run for re-election, what they all have in common is that whether you're American, whether you're British, whether you're Italian, whether you're French, whether you're Germany, you'd like to live in America, Britain, France, Italy, Germany.

-Uh you're a genuine you genuinely believe in diversity.
+You genuinely believe in diversity.

 You genuinely believe in multiculturalism.

-seething mass of competing interest groups uh underneath them that require bigger and bigger government uh just to mediate the conflicts between them.
+They require bigger and bigger government just to mediate the conflicts between them.

-Markstein in Farush, we will take your calls straight ahead.
+Mark Stein in Farush, we will take your calls straight ahead.

-Mark Stein Farush, let's go to George in Jacksonville, Florida.
+Mark Stein, Farush, let's go to George in Jacksonville, Florida.

-George, you're live on the Rush Limbaugh show.
+George, you're live on the Rush Limbush.

 Thank you.

-You you do a really good job.
+You do a really good job.

 And I have a comment on the climate change religion.